revilo440/food-recommendation-app/README.md

 ## 📱 How to Use

 1. **Upload**: Click "Choose a food image" and select a food photo
-2. **Process**: Click "🔍 Get Recommendations" to analyze your image
+2. **Process**: Click "Get Recommendations" to analyze your image
 3. **Discover**: Browse recommended similar foods with similarity scores
 4. **Feedback**: Use 👍/👎 buttons to train the system
-5. **Manage**: Click "🗂️ Manage Images" to view, delete, or get details about your uploads
+5. **Manage**: Click "Manage Images" to view, delete, or get details about your uploads
-6. **View**: Click 👁️ on any image to see full-size view with metadata and feedback history
+6. **View**: Click on any image to see full-size view with metadata and feedback history
 7. **Delete**: Remove unwanted images with confirmation (cleans up files and database)
 8. **Explore**: Upload more images to build your preference profile

-## 🏗️ Architecture
+## Architecture

 ```
-📁 Project Structure
+Project Structure
 ├── main.py                    # Streamlit web interface
 ├── config.py                  # Configuration settings
 ├── models/